cursor86/Pay-check-AU/article-2-medicare-levy.md

 This is separate from the standard Medicare Levy and often confuses people.
 The Medicare Levy Surcharge (MLS) is an *additional* charge on top of the standard 2% — and it only applies if:

 1. You earn above $93,000 as a single (or $186,000 as a family) for 2025–26, AND
-2. You do **not** hold an approved private hospital health insurance policy
+2. You do **not** hold an approved private hospital health insurance policy.

 The surcharge rates are: